opticgroup/icmesh/index.md

 2. 🗣️ **No Foul Language**:
    Use respectful language at all times.
 Offensive or inappropriate language is strictly prohibited.

-3. 🚷 **No SHAFT Content**:
+3. 🚷 **No SHAT**:
-   Content related to **Sex, Hate, Alcohol, Firearms, or Tobacco/Drugs** is not allowed.
+   Content related to **Sex, Hate, Alcohol, or Tobacco/Drugs** is not allowed.
 Keep messages clean and safe for everyone.

 4. 👶 **All-Age Appropriate**:
    All messages should be suitable for audiences of all ages.
 Think family-friendly in all communications.